BiBicreator/ICT111-RSUROOKIE-MVP/docs/analytics-insights.md

 What did users do, say, and prove when testing the MVP direction?

-The validation tested whether users could successfully use the main features of RSU Campus Buddy, including AI building recognition, building search, chatbot assistance, viewing campus information, and admin management.
+The validation tested whether users could successfully use the main features of RSU Campus Buddy, including AI building recognition, building searchs, chatbot assistance, viewing campus information, and admin management.
 The collected data shows how effectively users completed these tasks and identifies areas that require improvement.

 ---